nasa/fprime/Svc/Framer/docs/sdd.md

 Exchanging the buffer controls the rate at which `fileDownlink` sends file packets.
-It ensures that the rate does not exceed the rate and which `framer` can handle the packets.
+It ensures that the rate does not exceed the rate at which `framer` can handle the packets.

 **Topology 4: Framed data:**